RedHatEMEA/bpms-fuse-order-demo/README.md

 bpms-fuse-order-demo
 ====================

-A demo illustrating interaction between BPMS and Fuse for an order fulfillment workflow process.
+A demo illustrating interaction between BPMS and Fuse for an order fulfilment work-flow process.

-1. Download and install Vagrant - https://www.vagrantup.com/downloads
+1. Download and install Vagrant - https://www.vagrantup.com/downloads - note on some operating systems you will additionally need to install VirtualBox [https://www.virtualbox.org/](https://www.virtualbox.org/)

 1. Download this repository and unzip it